hsma-chief-elf/hsma3/12c_advanced_forecasting/README.md

    * `conda env create -f environment.yml`

 2. Conda will resolve the enviornment and ask if you wish to install it.
 Answer 'y'.
 Installation will take several minutes.
-It installs an environment called `hsma_forecast`.
+It installs an environment called `hsma_forecast3`.
 You need to activate it.

    * `conda activate hsma_forecast3`